-When developing a frontend, there are cases where you need to store user-entered strings or selected values as state and send them to the server as variables.
-Follow this guide to implement it effectively.
+When developing a front end, there are times when you want to store a user-entered string or a selected value as state and send it to the server as a variable.
+In such cases, please follow the guide below for implementation.

 Declaring State: defineState()

-To declare a state, use defineState().
-This function takes an object as an argument and sets it as the initial value.
+Use defineState() to declare your state. defineState() takes an object as an argument and sets it as the initial value.

 export const topPageState = defineState({